orchestral/toolkit-docs/testbench-dusk.md

 # Introduction

-Testbench simplifies the process to create feature and integration tests for your Laravel packages without massive configuration and build steps.
+Testbench Dusk is built on top of Testbench to provide support running browser-based tests for your Laravel packages using [Laravel Dusk](https://laravel.com/docs/dusk).

 [[toc]]